Remember the days when you could eat whatever you wanted and still look great?

-You were always thin, and if your weight ever DID start creeping up, it was nothing a 3-day cleanse or switching to salad lunches for a week would not fix.
+You were always thin, and if your weight ever did start creeping up, it was nothing a 3-day cleanse or switching to salads for lunch would not fix.

 What happened??
 Well, two things…